Glossary

 Impact on Financial Health

-Liabilities significantly influence an entity’s financial health.
+They significantly influence an entity’s financial health.
 High levels of debt can affect cash flow and solvency.
-Key metrics to evaluate liabilities include:
+Key metrics to evaluate include:

 • Debt-to-Equity Ratio: Measures a company’s financial leverage by comparing total liabilities to shareholders’ equity.
 A higher ratio indicates more debt relative to equity.